 - The levels of oxygen and carbon monoxide in your blood return to normal

-If you have children, you can also help them be healthier by quitting smoking.
-Children whose parents smoke around them are at higher risk for lung and ear infections.
+If you have children, you can also help them be healthier if you quit smoking.
+Children whose parents smoke around them are at higher risk for lung problems, ear infections, and other health problems.

 Check out these real stories of people living with serious health effects from smoking.

 Some people worry about gaining weight when they quit smoking.
 It's true that some people gain weight after quitting — but remember that not smoking is one of the best things you can do for your health.